-The major increases in employment over the year ended June 30, 2013, were in trade, transporation and utilities, leisure and hospitality and education and health services.
-The greatest loss of jobs were government and manufacturing.

-Nassau County's share of jobs on Long Island is also changing.
+During the year ended July 31, 2014, the size of Nassau labor force decreased by 6,900.
+The largest deceases in labor force were in towns of Hempstead (4,200) and Oyster Bay (1,400).
+The Village of Hempstead had the greatest relative decrease in labor force of 1.5% and the highest unemployment rate in Nassau.
+The reduction in unemployment rates in Nassau compared favorably with Suffolk, New York City and State of New York.
 Although, Nassau County no longer has the majority of professional and business services jobs on Long Island, it still remains the center for financial, education and health services jobs.
 The health services sector is a major sector in which recent job growth in Nassau outpaced growth in Suffolk County.

-Nassau County's annualized rate of unemployment for the first five months of 2013 was 6 percent, which was below the State's unemployment rate (7.4 percent).
-During the most recent recession, Nassau County's unemployment rate increased substantially, rising from 3.4 percent in May 2007 to 7.5 percent in February 2010, but this was still lower than New York State's rate which peaked at 9.4 percent in January of 2010.
+During the most recent recession, Nassau County's unemployment rate (seasonally unadjusted) increased substantially, rising from 3.4 percent in May 2007 to 7.8 percent in February 2010, but this was still lower than New York State's rate which peaked at 9.6 percent in January of 2010.
 Unemployment rates have fallen slightly as the economy struggles to recover, but they have yet to return to pre-recession levels.
 Over the past year, the state of New York had a decrease in the amount of initial unemployment insurance claims, and an increase in the labor force as more New Yorkers gained confidence in the economy.
-Furthermore, the percentage of job seekers re-entering the labor force, or entering the labor force for the first time, increased 7% from June 2011 to June 2012.